PetLabCo Logo

 1. Dietary Changes

 Suddenly changing the brand or type of your dog’s food may result in temporary soft poop with or without excess mucus.
+Dogs thrive on consistency, especially regarding their diet, and sudden diet changes can disrupt the gut microbiome and cause soft or unformed stool.
 This can also occur when introducing a new treat or feeding your dog table scraps.

 When making changes to your dog’s diet, it is generally recommended to transition slowly to the new diet over 7-10 days.
-Start by mixing in only a small amount of the new food and gradually increase the amount of new food every couple of days until your dog’s diet is completely switched over.
+Start by mixing 25% new food with 75% old food, and gradually increase the proportion of new food every couple of days until your dog’s diet is completely switched over.
+Introducing new foods gradually helps prevent digestive upset and supports a healthy gut microbiome.

 Dogs with underlying food intolerance may take longer (up to 2 weeks) to transition completely over to the new food.
 If in doubt, it is always best to consult with your veterinarian.